akheron/jansson/doc/apiref.rst

    .. member:: const char *text

       The error message (in UTF-8), or an empty string if a message is not available.
-This is actually a fixed-length character array, but should be considered constant.

    .. member:: int line

       The line number on which the error occurred, or -1 if this information is not available.

+   .. member:: int column

+      The character column on which the error occurred, or -1 if this information is not available.

+   .. member:: const char *source

+      Source of the error.
+This is (a part of) the file name when using :func:`json_load_file()`, or a special identifier in angle brackets otherwise (e.g. ``<string>``).

    The normal use of :type:`json_error_t` is to allocate it on the stack, and pass a pointer to a decoding function.
 Example::